New servers use more energy-efficient technology such as:

 - Floor-mount PDUs traditionally contain isolation transformers and feed power downstream to rack-based PDUs.
 Step-down transformers reduce high voltage and current to more common and useful levels; for example, from 240V 30A single phase to multiple 120V 15A or 120V 20A plugs.
 They can be integrated with monitoring software to trend power consumption and plan for future power needs.
 Like UPSs, PDUs can use high-efficiency transformers that are 2% to 3% more efficient overall compared to a generic lower-efficiency transformer.

 Target, in one of their two ENERGY STAR certified data centers, powered down two unloaded 300 kVA PDUs to save 261,000 kWh annually.
-See their case study and public service announcement recognizing them as a Low Carbon IT Champion.

 Savings and Costs